KenDickey/Small/RuntimeModel.md

 Method[CallIndex] is the location in memory to place the address of the found method.
 The second invoke goes directly to this method.

-The ````#performUnchecked:on:```` skips the class check at the start of a method, but subsequent calls always execute the call check method prefix.
-If class is not correct, just do a simplified invoke which does not do caching.
+The ````#performUnchecked:on:```` skips the class check at the start of a just found method, but subsequent calls always execute the call check method prefix.
+If class is not correct, the backup/recovery invoke does not do caching, but may "copy-down" polymorphic methods to current (sub)behavior method dictionary.

 The rationale of jumping to a call site address which is an indexed slot in a Method object is to separate possibly read-only executable